 Update for 5.99 and future versions:

 The new settings architecture with versioned settings has been migrated into 5.99 (the development code or nightly builds).
 It will make these instructions mostly obsolete for v6.0 and later if the need is to run several different versions.
 Each x.y version will have its own settings folder automatically.
 KICAD_CONFIG_HOME can still be used if wanted.
-For the time being the Start menu is still a problem; see the Appendix below.
+The Start menu isn’t a problem anymore either; the Windows installer has been changed so that KiCad 5.99 and above are installed to their own folders by default and each version has its own Start menu item.

 Running multiple instances of the same version still requires KICAD_CONFIG_HOME.